ovh/docs/pages/platform/public-cloud/heat-openstack-deploy-infrastructure-modularity/guide.en-gb.md

 ## Objective

-We recommend starting off by reading our guide on [Deploying a basic infrastructure with OpenStack Heat](https://docs.ovh.com/gb/en/public-cloud/deploy-infrastructure-with-openstack-heat/){.external}, which covers how to use Heat for creating and manipulating simple *stacks*.
+We recommend starting off by reading our guide on [Deploying a basic infrastructure with OpenStack Heat](../deploy-infrastructure-with-openstack-heat/){.external}, which covers how to use Heat for creating and manipulating simple *stacks*.
 In this guide, we will go a step further by using parameters in these *stacks*.

 **Find out how to format the output, so that you can use this information on the resources you have deployed.**

 ## Requirements

-- access to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}
+- access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}
 - a Public Cloud project
 - an OpenStack user account
 - how to manipulate YAML files